 Iberico ham.
 If you have never heard of it, it is about time you start educating yourself.
 It is the meat from this wild Spanish pig that I always picture galloping in the fresh grass on a mountainside.
 Smiling while frolicking around the wildflowers, a spring melody playing in the background.
 Magical.
 Getting juicer and plumper the more they grow.
 Delicious.
 I have had it carved straight off the cured leg from a butcher and have ordered Iberico cheek from a restaurant twice.
 You can not go wrong with this animal.
 Any form of it will make your mouth water.
 This is going to get a bit meat-abundant so vegetarians look away.

-You wouldn’t think it based on the love affair I just had with Iberico ham in that last paragraph but I did eat other food in Spain.
-I tried to stick to traditional dishes in Cordoba so calm yo tits if you don’t see every Spanish dish known to mankind on here.
+You wouldn’t think it based off of the love affair I just had with Iberico ham in that last paragraph but I did eat other food in Spain.
+I tried to stick to traditional dishes in Cordoba so calm yo tits if you don’t see every Spanish dish known to humankind on here.

-Gazpacho- This is a cold soup type thing as well served out of a drinking glass.
+- Gazpatcho- This is a cold soup-type thing as well served out of a drinking glass.
 It is sometimes mixed with apples.
 Or at least the one I had was… at least I hope it was apple since it was green.
 Terrible, I stayed up all night vomiting from it.

-Churros con chocolate- Churros in Spain are different from the ones you probably had at your local fair that are covered in sugar.
+- Churros con chocolate- Churros in Spain are different to the ones you probably had at your local fair that are covered in sugar.
 In Spain, they are deep-fried and served with warm chocolate sauce on the side.
-They are quite soaked in grease so it isn’t a light fluffy donut.
-None the less, it’s chocolate with a sort of donut so it is good and a must-try.
-You can go to places where they flavour the chocolate with fruit and other whatnots which I highly recommend.
+They are quite soaked in grease so it isn’t a light fluffy doughnut.
+Nonetheless, it’s chocolate with a sort of doughnut so it is good and a must-try.
+You can go to places where they flavour the chocolate with fruit and other what nots which I highly recommend.
 When ordering milk as I did, remember that it will always come warm unless you ask for it “fria” (cold).
 That is the extent of my Spanish from four months of living there…

 I will now list a bunch of places I ate at while in Cordoba and tell you what I thought.

-The Salon de Te is rated really high.
-There are tones of good teas to try (bit expensive) but stay away from their food.
+- The Salon de Te is rated really high.
+There are tons of good teas to try (a bit expensive) but stay away from their food.
 I ordered a small pizza as a snack and it was like a piece of cardboard with ketchup on it and cost 6 euros.

 Overall, go to La Bicicleta.
-There are fresh-made juices and yummy dishes to try there.
+There are freshly made juices and yummy dishes to try there.